rahxki/final_project/source/country/blake_shelton/index.rst

 *Based on a True Story*           2013
 ============================= =================

-Click `here <https://en.wikipedia.org/wiki/Blake_Shelton>`_ for more information and where this information and picture was found.
+Click `here <https://en.wikipedia.org/wiki/Blake_Shelton>`_ to go to Wikipedia for more information and where this information and picture was found.